keegankb93/switchboard/README.md

 >[!NOTE]
 >This is where the main deviation in the DSL comes into play.
 Rather than keyword args in (AASM) they are methods within a block.
+>The main reason for this is keyword polution can kind of get messy when you have guards + hooks etc. all in the keywords

 ### State hooks